9berg/Home-automation/README.md

 To test the signal, I connected the pins from 754410 directly to LED.
-Since it only allowed passage in one direction, it therefore ran with half the tempo, and gave a good oversight on how long the "on" duration would be for the signal.
+Since diodes only allows passage in one direction, it emmited light in a 1/2 tempo.
+This also helped me tune the "on" duration for the signal.

 ![Image](https://github.com/user-attachments/assets/918a3942-5259-4cc2-99df-af9a87dfc339)